 If assistive technology is deemed necessary for an employee, every effort will be made to obtain that technology in a timely fashion.

+The District shall engage in a timely, good faith and interactive process to determine reasonable accommodations for an employee’s limitations related to pregnancy, childbirth, or related medical conditions.
 Reasonable accommodation shall be provided as required by law.

 Advising Employees